takumi-saito/jacoco-report/README.md

 ### Example Project

-For a working project refer to [jacoco-playgound](https://github.com/thsaravana/jacoco-playground).
+For a working project refer to [jacoco-playgound](https://github.com/takumi-saito/UTSampleApp).
 Check out the PR's in the project to get an idea on how the report is shown on a pull request comment.
-For multi module gradle project, refer [jacoco-android-playground](https://github.com/thsaravana/jacoco-android-playground)

 ## License